F.4 Procedures for Resolving Complaints of Discrimination and Harassment

 V. Reporting Options and Resources for Sexual Misconduct Matters

-The University is committed to treating all members of the community with dignity, care and respect.
-Any individual affected by Sexual Harassment, Sexual Violence, Sexual Exploitation, Stalking or Relationship Violence, whether as a Complainant, a Respondent or a third party, will have equal access to support consistent with their needs and available University resources.
+The University is committed to treating all members of the community with dignity, care, and respect.
+Any individual affected by Sexual Harassment, Sexual Violence, Sexual Exploitation, Stalking, or Relationship Violence, whether as a Complainant, a Respondent, or a third party, will have equal access to support consistent with their needs and available University resources.

-A first step for any Complainant or third-party witness may be choosing how to proceed following an incident of Sexual Harassment, Sexual Violence, Sexual Exploitation, Stalking and/or Relationship Violence.
+A first step for any Complainant or third-party witness may be choosing how to proceed following an incident of Sexual Harassment, Sexual Violence, Sexual Exploitation, Stalking, and/or Relationship Violence.
 The University recognizes that deciding whether to make a report and choosing how to proceed can be difficult decisions.
 The University encourages any individual who has questions or concerns to seek the support of campus and community resources.
 These professionals can provide information about available resources and procedural options and assist either party in the event that a report and/or resolution under the Policies or the Procedures are pursued.
 Individuals are encouraged to use all available resources, regardless of when or where the incident occurred.

 Confidential Resources

-Confidentiality means that information shared by an individual with designated campus or community professionals cannot be revealed to any other individual without express permission of the individual.
+Confidentiality means that information shared by an individual with designated campus or community professionals cannot be revealed to any other individual without the expressed permission of the individual.
 Those campus and community professionals include medical providers, mental health providers, ordained clergy and rape crisis counselors, all of whom have privileged confidentiality that has been recognized by the law.
 These individuals are prohibited from breaking confidentiality unless there is an imminent threat of harm to self or others, or the conduct involves suspected abuse of a minor under the age of 18.

 Responsible Employees